-Degrees for a Career in Managed Care Administration
+Degrees for a Career in Managed Care Organization (MCO) Administration

 Insurance and compensation for healthcare services is a subject that almost no one in the United States is excited to talk about.
 It’s not hard to find the reasons why: despite healthcare expenditures towering above those of other developed countries, reaching almost 18 percent of GDP, Americans experience lower life expectancy and higher mortality rates from universal threats like diabetes, heart attacks, and childbirth.